infoScoop/infoscoop-documents/en/administration-guide/default-layout-settings.md

 In Default Layout, the following is the point of a setup.

   1. Command bar
+  2. Header
-  2. Each tab - Fixed area
+  3. Each tab - Fixed area
-  3. Each tab - Personalized area
+  4. Each tab - Personalized area

 ## 2 Default Layout Administration